-Figure 10: Stack transformation latencies.
+Figure 7.
+Stack transformation latencies.
 Each plot shows the minimum, 1st quartile, median, 3rd quartile and maximum transformation latencies experienced across all migration points for each benchmark.

 In general, stack transformation latencies rise proportionally with the number of stack frames and variables in each stack frame.
-This is due to both parsing the compiler-generated metadata to analyze stack frames and for copying live values from the source to destination stack.
-For example, the migration point for the function fftz2 in FT requires re-writing 7 frames and a total 31 live values, leading to heavier lookup and re-writing costs.
-This migration point caused the longest transformation latency for x86-64 and ARM.
+This is due to both parsing the compilergenerated metadata to analyze stack frames and for copying live values from the source to destination stack.
+For example, the migration point for the function fftz2 in FT requires rewriting 7 frames and a total 31 live values, leading to heavier lookup and re-writing costs.
+This migration point caused the longest transformation latency for x86 and ARM.

 Migration.
 We evaluated the instantaneous power (both processor and external readings) and CPU load when migrating an application between x86 and ARM.
 We compared against PadMig (Java) which serializes application objects and sends them over the network.
-We migrated one function of the NPB IS B serial benchmark (full_verify()) to ARM, with the remainder of the application on x86.
-We used NPB version 3.0 which includes IS in both Java and C. Results are depicted in Figure 11, with PadMig on the left and our prototype on the right.
+We migrated one function of the NPB IS B serial benchmark (full_verify()) to ARM, while the remainder of the application ran on x86.
+We used NPB version 3.0 which includes IS in both Java and C.

+Results when running the entire application (including both the main benchmark on x86 and full_verify() on ARM) are depicted in Figure 8, with PadMig on the left and our prototype on the right.
 The first row shows ARM power and load, while the second shows the same for x86.
-The total execution time is 23s for Java and 11s for native.
-The results show how serializing data (from seconds 5 to 7 of the bottom left graph) and de-serialization (from seconds 9 to 13) requires up to 8s of execution time.
+The total execution time is 23 seconds for PadMig and 11 seconds for our solution.
+The results show how serializing data (from seconds 5-7 of the bottom left graph) and de-serialization (from seconds 9-13) requires up to 8 seconds of execution time.
 Migration in our solution starts at second 8, and the application resumes execution immediately on ARM.
-Power and load of our solution spikes towards the end of execution because the system is transfering lots of pages (for a period of only 2s).
+Power and load in our solution spike towards the end of execution because the system is transfering lots of pages (for a period of only 2 seconds).
 This is because the hDSM service is multithreaded, even though the application is serial.
 The graphs also show how the external power consumption for this benchmark (similarly to all our benchmarks) is proportional to the internal power readings, and thus we only report internal power readings for the rest of the section.